tusharpandey13/workspace-cli/src/templates/review-changes.prompt.md

 - Trace through critical code paths by hand
 - Verify error handling covers all edge cases
-- Confirm TypeScript types are accurate and helpful
+- Confirm type definitions and interfaces are accurate and helpful
 - Check for proper resource cleanup and memory management

 **Self-Correction Protocol**: